5stackgg/kustomize-app-config/README.md

 `./update --kubeconfig ~/.kube/5stack`

 ## Custom S3
-You can use a custom s3 provider like backblaze, update the config avlues  in your `base/properiteis/api-config.env `
+You can use a custom s3 provider like backblaze, update the config avlues  in your `base/properties/api-config.env `, and `base/secrets/s3-secrets.env`.